 How popular is the baby name Senga in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Senga and check out all the blog posts that mention the name Senga.
+Plus, check out all the blog posts that mention the name Senga.

 A few weeks ago, Italy finally released baby name rankings for 2015.
 According to the data from Istat (Istituto nazionale di statistica), the most popular baby names in the country last year were Sofia and Francesco.

 Here are Italy’s top 10 girl names and top 10 boy names of 2015:

 8. Greta, 3,676

 10. Anna, 3,322